giovcandido/sedona/README.md

 # Contribute
 Feel free to reach out and contribute.
 We can add more features to Sedona and maybe implement our own backend.

-You can also help me test it on Windows and MacOS.
+You can also help me test it on MacOS.